softwarepub/hermes/CONTRIBUTING.md

 ### Merging changes into `develop`

-- Create PR from `feature/...` against `develop` (PR author)
+- *Create draft PR:* The **contributor** [creates a draft pull request (PR)](#pull-requests-prs) from `feature/...` against `develop` (and becomes the **PR author**).
-- Describe work in initial comment (PR author)
+- *Describe changes:* The **PR author** describes the changes in the PR in the initial comment:
     - Reference any related issues (use, e.g., `Fixes #n` or `- Related: #n`)
-    - What does the new code do?
+    - Describe what new code does
-    - Optional: What should reviewers look at specifically
+    - Optional: Describe what reviewers should look at specifically
-    - Information on how to review:
+    - Include information on how to review:
-        - E.g.
+        - E.g.:
           ```bash
-          pip install ./
+          poetry install
-          pytest test/
+          poetry run pytest test/
           ```
-- Request review (PR author)
+- *Request review:* The **PR author** requests one or more reviews.
-    - Eligible reviewers:
+    - Eligible reviewers are:
-        - Python code: @led02, @sdruskat, @jkelling
+        - For Python code: @led02, @sdruskat, @jkelling
-        - Documentation:
+        - For Documentation:
             - Workflow: @all
             - Project: @all
-- Review (at least 1 reviewer)
+- *Review:* At least 1 **reviewer** reviews the changes:
-    - Follow instructions in PR
+    - Follow the instructions in the PR
     - Review thoroughly beyond instructions
-    - Comments / change suggestions inline in files
+    - Add comments or change suggestions inline in the respective file using GitHub's * changed* tab
-    - Submit review:
+    - Submit the review with the correct review outcome:
-        - **CASE 1:** Non-blocking change requests (typos, documentation wording, etc.) -> Document and Accept
+        - **CASE 1:** Non-blocking change requests (typos, documentation wording, etc.) -> *Document and Accept*
-        - **CASE 2:** Blocking change requests (something doesn't work, bad quality code, docs not understandable):
+        - **CASE 2:** Blocking change requests (something doesn't work, bad quality code, docs are not understandable):
-            - Ideally, fix things yourself in the branch -> Request Changes (or do them on your own)
+            - Ideally, fix things yourself in the branch -> *Request Changes* (or do them on your own)
-        - **CASE 3:** "Just a comment"s, pointers to potential future changes -> Document and Accept
+        - **CASE 3:** "Just a comment"s, pointers to potential future changes -> *Document and Accept*
-        - **CASE 4:** :warning: If you want a second pair of eyes on the PR, use "Comment" to finish review, request another reviewer and @-mention in comment.
+        - **CASE 4:** ⚠️ If you want a second pair of eyes on the PR, use *Comment* to finish the review, then request another reviewer and @-mention them in a comment on the PR.
-    - Optional: If you find something blocking after initial review, add review with "Request changes" outcome
+    - Optional: If you find something blocking after your initial review, add another review with *Request changes* outcome.
-- Act on review (PR author)
+- *Act on review:* The **PR author** acts on the review
     - React to comments
-    - Fix issues
+    - Fix issues (including non-blocking issues)
     - Discuss options
     - Then:
-    - CASE 1: PR author to fix non-blocking issues and merge
+        - **CASE 1:** The **PR author** merges the PR.
-    - CASE 2: PR author to re-request review from original reviewer(s)
+        - **CASE 2:** The **PR author** re-requests a review from the original reviewer(s).
-    - CASE 3: PR author to react to comments and merge
+        - **CASE 3:** The **PR author** reacts to any comments.
+If all comments are resolved, the **PR author** merges the PR.
-    - CASE 4: (PR author's reaction depends on outcome of second review)
+        - **CASE 4:** The correct next step depends on the outcome of the second review.
-- Re-review:
+- *Re-review:*
-    - See Review above
+    - *See Review* above
-- Any maintainer
+- **Any maintainer** can at any time:
-    - Close PR if PR is not suitable for merge, and no further changes to improve it come from the PR author, after having communicated sensible requests with a deadline for further work in the PR comments.
+    - Close a PR if the PR is not suitable for merging, and no further changes to improve it come from the PR author.
+      ⚠️ Only do this after after having communicated sensible requests with a deadline for further work in the PR comments.
-    - Merge PR and delete remote branch if at least half of the invited reviewers have approved the PR, and no changes have been requested after review.
+    - Merge a PR and delete the remote branch if at least half of the invited reviewers have approved the PR, and no changes have been requested after review.
 This implements lazy consensus to avoid bottlenecks, where a PR has been approved by some reviewers but cannot be closed due to missing reviews.

-### Release/stabilization process
+### Stabilizing the codebase and making releases

+⚠️ The following steps can only be taken by maintainers.

-- Create release branch `release/v<version-id>` from `develop`
+- Create a release branch `release/v<version-id>` from `develop`.
-- Check if everything looks good
+- Check if everything looks good:
-    - Audit source (using linters and stuff)
+    - Audit the source code (using linters and other tooling).
-    - Ensure test coverage of at least 72.3%
+    - Ensure test coverage is at least 65%, and that all tests pass.
-    - Check if documentation aligns with code (also run tutorial to check completeness)
+    - Check if the documentation aligns with the code (also run tutorial to check completeness).
-    - Check if metadata is correct
+    - Check if the metadata is correct in all relevant places.
-- Put up PR from release branch against `main`
+- Put up a PR from the release branch against `main`.
-- Request review (workflow as above)
+- Request a review (using the same workflow as above).
-- Merge into `main`
+- Merge the PR into `main`.
-- Tag `main` HEAD as `v<version-id>`
+- Tag `main`'s `HEAD` as `v<version-id>`.
-- Push `main`
+- Push `main`.
-- Push tag
+- Push tag.
-- Merge `main` into `develop`
+- Merge `main` into `develop`.
-- Delete release branch
+- Delete the release branch.
-- :bulb: If something goes wrong in the release branch, you can always delete, fix things in a feature branch, merge into `develop` following workflow above, and start anew
+- 💡 If something goes wrong in the release branch, you can always delete it, fix things in a feature branch, merge into `develop` following the workflow above, and start anew.